valentinolaurich/google-app-rating-prediction/README.md

 # Predicting Google Play Store App Ratings

 ## Project Overview
-- This project builds a predictive model to estimate app ratings based on various attributes from the Google Play Store dataset.
+- This project uses Jupyter Notebook to build a predictive model to estimate app ratings based on various attributes from the Google Play Store dataset.
 - It involves data preprocessing, exploratory data analysis, outlier detection, feature engineering, and training a linear regression model.
 - The goal is to help Google identify promising apps for increased visibility in recommendations and search results.